RAF Andover: 1939 to 1945

 RAF Andover was attacked twice by the Luftwaffe during the Battle of Britain.
 At 1700 hours on 13 August 1940, approximately 12 high explosive bombs were dropped by Junkers Ju 88s of III Staffel, Lehrgeschwader 1, of Luftflotte 3, from Châteaudun in France.
 The Station Headquarters and officer's quarters were extensively damaged.
 One aircraft on the station was also damaged.
-Casulaties were two killed including Squadron Leader Louis de Lorme Leder who is buried in Holy Trnity Church, Penton Mewsey.
+Casualties were two killed including Squadron Leader Louis de Lorme Leder who is buried in Holy Trinity Church, Penton Mewsey.